Konica Minolta to Unveil New Web-fed Digital Embellishment Solution at Labelexpo

-Ramsey, NJ, Aug.
-15, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), today announced its plans to participate at Labelexpo Americas 2024 in Chicago, Illinois, September 10 -12.
-The company will showcase a number of devices to demonstrate its expertise and leadership in industrial and production print at booth #6545.
+MISSISSAUGA, Ontario, Aug.
+22, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta), today announced its plans to participate at Labelexpo Americas in Chicago, Illinois, September 10 -12.
+The company will showcase a number of devices to demonstrate it expertise and leadership in industrial and production print at booth #6545.

 Tailored for the evolving needs of the self-adhesive label and flexible packaging sectors, the JETvarnish 3D Web 400 is the ultimate solution for heightened responsiveness, superior quality and increased value.
 It enables converters and printers to reduce customers’ time-to-market, while transforming the impact of their labels and packaging on the shelf, in full compliance with their environmental strategies.

-The company will also showcase various solutions for color management and workflow automation, plus advanced technology for digital converting and finishing, all designed to expand business opportunities and enable greater flexibility for customers.
+The company will also showcase various solutions for colour management and workflow automation, plus advanced technology for digital converting and finishing, all designed to expand business opportunities and enable greater flexibility for customers.

 Visitors to Konica Minolta’s Booth #6545 will have the opportunity to write the name of a first responder, active military personnel or veteran on a label as part of the company’s 9/11 tribute.
 Konica Minolta will donate $5 for every name collected to support two of its corporate social responsibility partners, the Tunnel to Towers Foundation and Wounded Warrior Project.
 Look for the flag to participate.